New Outlook for Mac Won’t Find Your CAC Certificates — Here’s the Fix

 Why New Outlook Cannot See Your CAC Certificates

-The root cause here is an architectural gap between two different macOS smart card subsystems.
-Probably should have opened with this section, honestly — because without understanding it, any fix you try is just guessing.
+Probably should have opened with this section, honestly — because without understanding the root cause, any fix you try is just guessing.

 This is not user error.
 It is a transition-period gap that Apple and Microsoft have not fully resolved as of mid-2025.